YoichiroUrita/Math/README.md

 &nbsp;&nbsp;![#008c15](https://placehold.it/15/008c15/000000?text=+)
 <em> How to use?</em><br>

-0) Turn visual basic window (ALT + F11) on ,and insert standard module.
+0) Turn visual basic window (ALT + F11 or develop on ribon -> Visual Basic) on ,and insert standard module.
 Then copy and paste user functions.

 1) Select range on Excel worksheet.
 (Excel extracts calculation values on this range)